katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/overview.md

 title: Overview of Git Training Module
 sidebar_position: 0
 ---
-# GitHub Basics and Beyond
+# GitHub: Basics and Beyond

-# Overview
+## Module 2: Navigating a Git Repository

-Welcome to the Git Training Module!
-This course is designed to help you master the fundamental concepts and operations of Git, the widely used version control system.
-This overview will guide you through each section of the module, detailing what you will learn and how you can apply these skills in real-world scenarios.
+Welcome to this module designed to help you understand the fundamental concepts and operations of the Git version control system.
+This is a brief overview of what you will learn in each section of the module, and how these skills can be applied to real world scenarios.

 ## Contents